aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ```sh
 bsub < script.sh
 ```
 Please have a look at [this short tutorial](https://github.com/aechchiki/SIB_LongReadsWorkshop_Bern16/blob/master/vital-it-usage.md) to help you write such a script yourself, with the `Nano` text editor.
+To save you some typing, a skeleton of a submission script can be found [here](script/skeleton.sh) ;)

 <!--
 TO DO?